andreasm80/blog.local/content/post/2023-05-03-tanzu-with-vsphere-and-multi-zones/index.md

 ![three supervisors](images/image-20230505091803400.png)

-As I can see from the screenshot above, the three supervisors will be distributed across my three vSphere clusters, one Supervisor pr vSphere cluster.
+As you can see from the screenshot above, the three supervisors will be distributed across my three vSphere clusters, one Supervisor per vSphere cluster.

-This conclues the enabling of a three-zone Supervisor cluster.
+This concludes the enabling of a three-zone Supervisor cluster.
 Next step is to deploy your TKC or guest clusters.

 ### Deploy a TKC/guest cluster in a three-zone